cloudyr/googleCloudStorageR/CONTRIBUTING.md

  6. The cloudyr project use royxgen code and documentation markup, so changes should be made to roxygen comments in the source code `.R` files.
 If changes are made, roxygen needs to be run.
 The easiest way to do this is a command line call to: `Rscript -e devtools::document()`.
 Please resolve any roxygen errors before submitting a pull request.

- 7. Please run `R CMD BUILD googleCloudStorageR` and `R CMD CHECK googleCloudStorageR_VERSION.tar.gz` before submitting the pull request to check for any errors.
+ 7. Please run `R CMD build googleCloudStorageR` and `R CMD check googleCloudStorageR_VERSION.tar.gz` before submitting the pull request to check for any errors.

 Some specific types of changes that you might make are: